fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleCountryDisplayName
 **Description:** &#x1F4A5; The BundleCountryDisplayName element contains the name of the country to which the location belongs in the version recommended by the data producer.
 Repositories should tread the name provided by this element as the primary country name when displaying the metadata in relation to this particular data set (e.g. collection or bundle).
 The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
 The repository may also translate the name into other languages if no BundleCountryDisplayName name is given for a particular interface language.
-Data providers can provide BundleCountryDisplayName values for multiple interface languages.
+Data producers can provide BundleCountryDisplayName values for multiple interface languages.

 	Interface Facet:			yes, full text
 	User provided:				yes